 Message Trace in Office / Microsoft 365

-Message Trace is the mechanism to whether an electronic message [E-mail] travelling over internet is being sent / received over a sender and a recipient.
+Message Trace is the mechanism to whether an electronic message [E-mail] traveling over internet is being sent/received by a sender and a recipient.

-Unlike Microsoft Exchange as an Email Service Provider there are multiple other providers such as Google, Yahoo, Domino, etc who does the same process, but we would be focusing on Microsoft Exchange Services which is further divided into on premises and online which is the Cloud Mail Services.
+Unlike Microsoft Exchange as an Email Service Provider, there are multiple other providers such as Google, Yahoo, Domino, etc who do the same process, but we would be focusing on Microsoft Exchange Services which is further divided into on-premises and online which is the Cloud Mail Services.

 Message trace follows email messages as they travel through your Exchange Online organization.
 You can determine if a message was received, rejected, deferred, or delivered by the service.
 It also shows what actions were taken on the message before it reached its final status.

 Why Message Trace

 Message trace is the tool / utility / or a modulated program which allows us to confirm whether an email sent by a sender is received or not.

 similarly, the recipient side admin can also confirm if the email sent by the sender entered into his organization or not and where did the email was delivered.
 This tool allows the administrator to confirm what specific action was taken on the email.